 Cratejoy’s checkout is pretty standard, it has a cart and has a basic up-sell feature.
 It works.
 If you want to add an on-boarding flow to collect customer preferences you can but it’s not the smoothest and requires some coding know how from what I can determine.

 Subbly seem to excel here, they have a really nice checkout flow, it’s intuitive and slick.
-They are missing a cart but they make up for it with their really impressive “survey builder” which basically is a way to build a nice on-boarding flow.
-They have a drag and drop interface which is neat.
-They even allow doing a “make your own subscription” or “build-a-box” type of survey that adjusts the final price and no coding is required.
-Colour me impressed, I love that they have focused on making their checkout.
-Also it turns out you can embed their checkout direct onto any website which could be useful for anyone with an existing website.
+They are missing a cart but they make up for it with their impressive “survey builder” which is a way to build an on-boarding flow for new customers.
+A drag and drop interface to build this questionaire makes things easy.
+They even allow a “make your own subscription” or “build-a-box” type of survey which adjusts the final price without needing to code.
+This was impressive.
+I also liked how they have focused on making their checkout easy for the customer.
+Also you can embed their checkout direct onto any website which could be useful for anyone who has chosen other website platforms such as Squarespace, Wix, Weebly or Webflow.

 Cratejoy allow generating shipping labels directly in their admin which is neat.
 The rates aren’t the best but it certainly makes a simple experience.
 They also have some integrations with other platforms including Pirate Ship, but PirateShip appear to allow importing a CSV.